jogrundy/od_dist/README.md

 # As used in paper "Simple Models are Effective in Anomaly Detection in Multi-variate Time Series"

+This work was funded by the grant "Early detection of contact distress for enhanced performance monitoring and predictive inspection of machines" (EP/S005463/1) from the Engineering and Physical Sciences Research Council (EPSRC), UK.

 > pip install odds

 The work is done by the **OD** object.
 Import the 'OD' object as follows: